stakater-archive/StakaterCloudDocs-Archived/content/sre/gitops/environments.md

 There are three CI/CD environments per tenant

-The CI/CD Environment is a special Environment that contains CI/CD pipelines.
-These pipelines respond to changes in GitOps configuration repository and Application/Service soruce repositories.
-They are responisble for keeping the resources in the cluster in-sync with the configurations in Git and re-build/re-deploy application/service images.
+The CI/CD Environments are special Environments that are part of CI/CD workflow.
+There are 3 kind of CI/CD environments

 ### 1. Build

 Build environment contains all tekton pipeline configurations/resources like *pipeline,eventlistener,pipelinrun etc*.
+These pipelines respond to changes in GitOps configuration repository and Application/Service soruce repositories.
 This environment is used for running pipelines of tenant applications.

 ### 2. Preview